tableau/extensions-api/docs/trex_manifest.md

 </tr>
 <tr class="even">
 <td><code>min-api-version</code></td>
-<td>Specifies the minimum API version required to run the Add In.
-This field is not yet used in this alpha version.
-Versioning support is still in progress</td>
+<td>Specifies the minimum API version required to run the extension.
+This field is not used in this Developer Preview.
+Versioning support is still in progress.</td>
 </tr>
 </tbody>
 </table>

+**Constraints**

+- String-based fields: 1000 characters
+- URI-based fields: 2084 characters
+- Icon field: size of images are restricted to 64x64